OlgaMilczek/weather-app/README.md

-# Getting Started with Create React App
+# Simple Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created as a part of Odin Project Course. \
+With this project i practice fetching data, async function and working with APIs.

 ## Available Scripts